Autonomous-Finance/ao-ownership-renounce-manager/README.md

 # AO Ownership Renounce Manager

 An AO process to be used by any Owner of an AO process in order to renounce ownership over their owned process.

+The official instance of this process (the AO singleton) is currently `XDY51mdAWjuEYEWaBNVR6p4mNGLHMDVvo5vPJOqEszg`

 ## Premise